Nitrokey/nitrokey-3-firmware/runners/pc-usbip/README.md

 - Works with Chromium and pynitrokey (with a patched fido2.hid module) [2];
 - Written length returns "1", which confuse client HID applications (Chromium shows error in logs, but ignores it; pynitrokey fails);
-- Currently not possible to set the FIDO certificate, thus x5c response is empty;
+- It is not possible to set the FIDO certificate, thus x5c response is empty;
 - Does not work with Firefox at the moment;
 - Requires multiple `usbip attach` calls to make it work [1].

 [1] https://github.com/Sawchord/usbip-device#known-bugs

 [2] The change is rather simple: replace `raise OSError("failed to write entire packet")` with `pass` in `FileCtapHidConnection.write_packet` in fido2’s `hid/base.py`.
+The patch is provided at [3].

+[3] ./fido2-patch/0001-Ignore-difference-between-the-sent-data-size-and-rep.patch

 ## Setup